Highlights of Havana & VaraderoBook this package

 |Feb 19, Mar 12, Apr 2, Oct 15||+$85|

 |Cuba Visa Fee||included|

 This package includes round-trip flights from the cities listed above.
-Please review the flight schedule, especially if you're booking connecting flights.

 Coming from somewhere else?
 Unfortunately, we don't offer departures from cities that are not listed, but you can book your own connecting flights separately.